copyleftdev/v-simmy/readme.md

 make sure the sim could scale.
 * Language : Golang ,  RabbitMQ, using Worker queues(competing consumer pattern)
 * Currently this poc makes calls  to google, it stops working when  you burn you're daily call rate limit.
 I would rather use the calls to do a daily collection of Places, Directions and cache them, over time I would have a pretty nice set of data to run sims with.

+## Things I learned in this exercise
+* "geo" ain't easy.
+* I have allot to learn about Geospatial Development, I bought a few book's after  doing this exercise.